 You may think that all this variation is a problem, but far from it.
 These variations are a good part of what gives old windows such character, sparkle and glow.
 In fact, restorations over the past century have often done more harm then good, as some of the life has been removed from the windows.
 However, as knowledge grows, restorers are now often doing a better job.

-Eventually, the old handcrafts involved in glass manufacture were replaced by metal molding and glass flotation.
+Eventually, the old handcrafts involved in glass manufacture were replaced by metal moulding and glass flotation.
 The product became consistent, most of the bubbles were removed, the surface became smooth and the colour evenly distributed.
 This ended up in a product lifeless from the point of view of the finished window.
 This product became known, in a monumental misnomer, as ‘cathedral glass’!

 So the glass makers have had to learn all over again how to produce a more appropriate material and result.
 As modern science catches up with medieval craftsmen, the palette of the stained glass artists is now becoming good enough even to incite the envy of a 12th century monk.